4 Min Read

 * Beijing's deleveraging campaign boosts risk-hedging demand

-* Speculative trades may help double bond futures trading
+* Speculative trades may help double bond futures trading this year

 By Samuel Shen and John Ruwitch